taotriad/BabySomnia/Kpop_terminology_primer.md

 # K-pop terminology primer

-* **7-year curse**: Most idols sign contracts that run for 7 years from debut (unless the group is disbanded before that).
+* **7-year curse**: Most idols sign contracts that run for 7 years from debut (unless their group is disbanded before that).
 The 7-year curse refers to the fact that most groups don't make it past year 7 because some of the group members tend to want a solo career, other wants to quit entirely, etc.